AlekhyaMallina-Vedams/kaminario_manuals/doc/config-reference/source/tables/ceilometer-rpc.rst

    * - **[DEFAULT]**
      -
    * - ``rpc_backend`` = ``rabbit``
-     - (String) The messaging driver to use, defaults to rabbit.
+     - (String) DEPRECATED: The messaging driver to use, defaults to rabbit.
 Other drivers include amqp and zmq.
+Replaced by [DEFAULT]/transport_url
    * - ``rpc_cast_timeout`` = ``-1``
      - (Integer) Seconds to wait before a cast expires (TTL).
 The default value of -1 specifies an infinite linger period.
 The value of 0 specifies no linger period.
 Pending messages shall be discarded immediately when the socket is closed.
 Only supported by impl_zmq.
    * - ``rpc_conn_pool_size`` = ``30``